 The Underground Railroad: A Review

 What if the Underground Railroad had been a physical, subterranean means of transport?
-That’s the premise that drives Colson Whitehead‘s latest novel, The Underground Railroad.
+That's the premise that drives Colson Whitehead's latest novel, The Underground Railroad.
 But the Oprah Book Club pick spreads beyond this catchy and convenient gimmick to become a gripping tale of survival, family, determination, and race.
-Continue reading
+Cora is the third woman in … Continue reading The Underground Railroad: A Review

 The Insides: A Review

-It’s not often you find a novel that tells you everything you need to know in the title, but Jeremy P. Bushnell‘s The Insides is one such book.
-Bushnell’s magical realist tale about a special knife, a psychic for hire, and a street magician turned butcher is all about the interior: of our world, of buildings, of animals, of our lives.
-Though its title might suggest otherwise, however, The Insides gives up only as much of Bushnell’s world-building as is necessary to tell its story.
-Everything deeper remains a mystery.
-Continue reading
+It's not often you find a novel that tells you everything you need to know in the title, but Jeremy P. Bushnell's The Insides is one such book.
+Bushnell's magical realist tale about a special knife, a psychic for hire, and a street magician turned butcher is all about the interior: of our world, of … Continue reading The Insides: A Review

 Harry Potter and the Cursed Child: A Review

 In all honesty, when I skimmed Harry Potter and the Cursed Child spoilers online, I thought J.K.
 Rowling had completely jumped the shark.
 What little I read of the story seemed like a cliché mess, crafted more out of greed than love.
-I’ve never been more happy to say I was wrong.
-Continue reading
+I've never been more happy to say I was wrong.
+Harry Potter and … Continue reading Harry Potter and the Cursed Child: A Review

 The Color of Magic: A Review

 I used to be a devoted fan, but I stopped reading fantasy, somewhere along the line.
-With that being the case, I was pleasantly surprised at just how much I enjoyed The Color of Magic, the first title in Terry Pratchett‘s legendary Discworld series.
-If you aren’t a fantasy fan at all, fear not.
-The novel’s lighthearted tongue-in-cheek will draw you in, nonetheless.
-Continue reading
+With that being the case, I was pleasantly surprised at just how much I enjoyed The Color of Magic, the first title in Terry Pratchett's legendary Discworld series.
+If you aren't a fantasy fan at all, fear not.
+The … Continue reading The Color of Magic: A Review